IBM/deploy-app-using-tekton-on-kubernetes/README.md

 The Tekton Pipeline project extends the Kubernetes API by five additional custom resource definitions (CRDs) to define pipelines:
 * Task - Task describes individual jobs and defines a set of build steps such as compiling code, running tests, and building and deploying images.
 * Taskrun - A Taskrun runs the Task you defined.
-With taskrun it is possible to execute a single task, which binds the inputs and outputs of the task
+With taskrun it is possible to execute a single task, which binds the inputs and outputs of the task.
 * Pipeline - Pipeline describes a list of tasks that compose a pipeline.
 * Pipelinerun - Pipelinerun defines the execution of a pipeline.
 This resource references the Pipeline to run and which PipelineResource(s) to use as input and output.
 * Pipelineresource - It defines an object that is an input (such as a Git repository) or an output (such as a Docker image) of the pipeline.